 However the value of visits to the countryside might be a poor guide to the valuation of some rare and possibly little known species.
 A study specifically aimed at estimating people's valuation of threatened species in Norway, namely brown bears and wolves (by Dahle et al, described by Navrud (1992), involved a contingent valuation survey of about 2000 persons.
 The mean annual willingness-to-pay per household for preservation as well as for extinction was calculated.
 As the animals are predators, respondents were given the choice of preservation or extinction.
-Willingness-to-pay for conservation was eight times that for extinction and the net annual willingness-to-pay per household worked out at £20.60 (210 NOK).
+Willingness-to-pay per household worked out at £20.60 (210 NOK).
 While disposable income is a good deal higher in Norwegian households, the scale suggests that there would still be significant demand for bio-diversity in Ireland.
 This again omits other interests such as tourism and benefits to future generations.